Terence Moore (American football)

-Terence Francisco Moore (born March 5, 1987) is a former American football linebacker.
-He played 8 seasons in the Arena Football League for the Spokane Shock, Orlando Predators, Cleveland Gladiators and Albany Empire.
+Terence Francisco Moore (born March 5, 1987) is an American former professional football linebacker who played eight seasons in the Arena Football League (AFL) for the Spokane Shock, Orlando Predators, Cleveland Gladiators, and Albany Empire.

 Early life and education

 Terence Moore was born on March 5, 1987, in Columbus, Georgia.
 He went to college at Troy State.
 He had 157 tackles in his college career.

 Professional career

 Spokane Shock

 His first season was in 2012 with the Spokane Shock of the Arena Football League.
 He had 32 tackles and 3 interceptions.
 Two of his interceptions were returned for touchdowns.
 He also had two rushing touchdowns as a fullback.
 He played with the Shock until 2015, when he went to the Orlando Predators.
 In each of his seasons with the Shock, he had two interceptions returned for touchdowns.

 Orlando Predators

 From 2015 to 2016 he played with the Orlando Predators.
-In both seasons he was named Second-Team All-Arena.
+In both seasons he was named second-team All-Arena.